Darryl David

-David Darryl Wilson (born 1970), often known as Darryl David, is a Singaporean politician.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Ang Mo Kio–Hougang division of Ang Mo Kio GRC since 2015.
+Darryl Wilson David (born 19 October 1970) is a Singaporean politician and former television host and actor.
+A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Ang Mo Kio–Hougang division of Ang Mo Kio Group Representation Constituency since 2015.

 Education

 David was educated at St. Michael's School, Raffles Institution and Raffles Junior College before graduating from the National University of Singapore with a Bachelor of Arts with honours degree in English literature.

-He subsequently went on to complete a Master of Business Administration degree at Nanyang Technological University and a Master of Public Administration degree at the National University of Singapore's Lee Kuan Yew School of Public Policy.
+He subsequently completed a Master of Business Administration degree at Nanyang Technological University and a Master of Public Administration degree at the National University of Singapore's Lee Kuan Yew School of Public Policy.

 Career

-David started his career as a host of the Channel 5 television game show, The Pyramid Game, in the 1990s.
+David started his career as a host of the Channel 5 television game show, The Pyramid Game, in the 1990s and also starred in the Singaporean local sitcom Happy Belly.
 He was Deputy Director of the School of Design at Temasek Polytechnic before joining SJI International School as its chief executive officer in 2017.

 In 2009, David became District Councillor of the North East Community Development Council.

 Political career

-David made his political debut in the 2015 general election as part of a five-member PAP team contesting in Ang Mo Kio GRC and won.
+David made his political debut in the 2015 general election as part of a six-member PAP team contesting in Ang Mo Kio GRC replacing Yeo Guat Kwang (who left the GRC to lead the Aljunied GRC team) led by Prime Minister Lee Hsien Loong against the Reform Party led by M Ravi and won with 78.63% of the vote.

-David was latter appointed as Deputy Chair of the Government Parliamentary Committee for Culture, Community and Youth, and Education.
+David was later appointed as Deputy Chair of the Government Parliamentary Committee for Culture, Community and Youth, and Education.
 He also sits on the Government Parliamentary Committee for Communications and Information, and Social and Family Development.

 In his maiden parliamentary speech, David suggested passing a basic English test and doing mandatory community work as additional criteria to become a Singapore citizen.

 During the 2020 Budget debate, David called for more subsidies for after-school care even after children graduate from pre-school.